-Do you belong to the 80% who are magnesium-deficient?
+Do you belong to the 80 percent who are magnesium-deficient?

 Why would that be a big deal, you ask?
 Well, only because Mg is much more essential to health than most people know.
 Did you know that not one of your cells can function without Mg?!
 Mg is needed for converting food into the physical energy that drives cell processes such as muscle contraction and relaxation, nerve pulse transmission and synthesis of biochemical molecules.
 According to Oregon State University’s Linus Pauling Institute, Mg is a cofactor in more than 300 biochemical reactions, which means that magnesium is basically involved in all metabolic pathways.